meme/hellscape/README.md

 Inspired by the seminal paper by Pascal Junod and co.: [Obfuscator-LLVM -- Software Protection for the Masses](https://github.com/obfuscator-llvm/obfuscator).

-SUPPORT WILL NOT BE PROVIDED ON THE ISSUE TRACKER (bugs are always welcome).
-PAID SUPPORT IS AVAILABLE.

-You can also donate via BTC: `1M2RbhYU98fyi7fDFAKTSuv47ERGEJU5xN`.

 ##### Table of Contents
 * [Installation](#installation)
 * ["Show me how to use it, dammit!"](#show-me-how-to-use-it-dammit)